paulbradshaw/Rintro/10morethings.md

 `mynewdata <- read_excel('myspreadsheet.xlsx', sheet='crimes')`

 You actually don't need to specify `sheet=`.
 Instead you can just write: `mynewdata <- read_excel('myspreadsheet.xlsx', 'crimes')` or `mynewdata <- read_excel('myspreadsheet.xlsx', 3)`

+The [documentation](https://cran.r-project.org/web/packages/readxl/readxl.pdf) outlines other parameters you can use.
+For example, government Excel files often contain many lines of description before the data itself.
+You can omit these by using the `skip=` parameter like so:

+`mynewdata <- read_excel('myspreadsheet.xlsx', sheet=3, skip=4)`

+This will skip the first 4 rows, then assume the 5th row contains your headings.
+If there is no heading row you can also add `col_names=FALSE`